-The ATM2202 includes the following memory components:
+The ATM3202 includes the following memory components:

 - ROM: 256 KB of ROM containing the Bluetooth LE 5 protocol stack up to GATT/GAP layer, a beacon application, and the boot code - SRAM: 128 KB of SRAM containing both system RAM and data RAM organized as eight 16 KB macros.
 Two of the macros are reserved for the Bluetooth 5 link controller.
-The power state of each macro in each low power state can be independently controlled - NVM: 4 KB of One-Time-Programmable memory (OTP) to store configuration, calibration data, and user data - FLASH: 1 MB embedded flash for customer applications.
+The power state of each macro in each low power state can be independently controlled - NVM: 4 KB of One-Time-Programmable memory (OTP) to store configuration, calibration data and user data - FLASH: 128 KB, 512 KB or 1 MB embedded flash for customer applications